Glossary of Concordium Terms#

 An object issued by the identity provider to the user which allows the user to prove to third parties that their real life identity has been verified by a trusted third party.

-An intial account is an account submitted to the chain by the identity provider during the process of requesting a new identity.
+An initial account is an account submitted to the chain by the identity provider during the process of requesting a new identity.
 The initial account can perform all of the same actions as a regular account, however the real-life identity of the initial-account owner is known by the identity provider who submitted it to the chain.
-In contrast, the real-life identity of the owner of a regular account can only be ascertained by the identity disclosure authority working in concert with the identity provider.
+In contrast, the real-life identity of the owner of a regular account can only be ascertained by the Privacy Guardians in concert with the identity provider.

 Initial accounts are only relevant for Desktop Wallet.